 Is the cor anglais hard to play?

-Can a beginner learn the cor anglais?
+Can you play modern music on the cor anglais?

 Conclusion: Embracing the Cor Anglais